Ascent of Gunung Semeru on 2007-06-29

 Water: available along the trail: (1) at Ranu Kumbolo Lake; (2) near Kalimati camp site.
 We (our porters) used both.

 Difficulties: lots of vegetaion crowds the lower part of the trail, leading to wet feet & legs if raining; also tends to obscure the many trip hazards beside the trail.
-The final climb to the summit is volcanic sand: hard to ascend (but great to ascend!).
+The final climb to the summit is volcanic sand: hard to ascend (but great to descend!).
 In poor visibility, make sure you know the way off (e.g. compass bearing).
 The crater is dangerous - see Summit below.

 Start: village of Ranu Pani, which we reached across the "Sea of Sands" crater by jeep from Cemoro Lawu, but can also be reached from the E or W by very rough roads (at least our driver managed it).
 We started walking from the Tasrip homestay opposite a tiny chapel.